Mathieu0321/F21-1010/syllabus.raw.md

 4. GIT
 5. VIM

+### Python Packages to Install

+This is not a complete list but we will use all of the following Python Libraries.
+You should import all of these in your "Hello World" so that you verify that you have them installed.

+1. pandas
+2. numpy
+3. bottle
+4. SQLite3
+5. tensorflow
+6. keras
+7. matplotlib

 ## Late work.

 Generally it is a good idea to get the homework done on time.
 Normally I take 10% off for each week day that a homework is late until it is worth only 40% of the original points.
 The last day for turning in homework is Dec 10 at Midnight.
 No homework will be accepted after this point.

 ## Original work policy (in this class).

 Homework is turned in online via file upload.
 The homework is really, really important.
 Do your own work.
 That is how you learn.
 If you use google or other web sources, then note where you got the code or answer from.
 If you copy from the web, then expect that on a one-on-one basis I will be asking you how the code works.
 Help each other.
 It is legitimate in this class, (it may not be in other classes), for you to help your fellow student.
 If you do then note it in comments your code.
 Code is very unique to each person.
 If two of you turn in the same code - that is very bad.
 If you note that you worked on it together - and then I ask each of you to explain how it works - that's alright.
 If you have questions about this email me.
+If you use code from the web then expect that I will be asking about what the copyright and license terms are for the code.
+Not all code that is published can be reused.
+Also be aware that I put hidden data flaws into assignments.
+For example the accurate size of a tennis ball is 2.575 inches.
+In previous years I have used 2.5, 2.6 and this year 2.75 inches.
+If you ask a previous year student for the answers and turn that in you will have  wrong result.
+If you just copy from the web you will have a wrong result.

 ## Title IX – Duty to Report

 The University of Wyoming faculty are committed to helping create a safe learning environment for all students and for the university as a whole.
 If you have experienced any form of gender or sex-based discrimination or harassment, including sexual assault, sexual harassment, relationship violence, or stalking, know that help and support are